 3. Consider more outpatient treatment

-Allowing patients to go home to their families and communities has been proven as a more effective approach in drug rehab than requiring them to remain in the facilities for the duration of their treatment.
-In the case of opioid abuse, outpatient maintenance with appropriately administered drugs such as buprenorphine or methadone has been shown to reduce mortality by at least half.
+Allowing patients to go home to their families and communities has proven as a more effective approach in drug rehab.
+Better than requiring them to remain in the facilities for the duration of their treatment.
+Outpatient maintenance with appropriately administered drugs such as buprenorphine or methadone has been shown to reduce mortality by at least half.

-It is important to disabuse ourselves of the image of the perfect drug rehabilitation program being one that is conducted entirely in a resort or spa-like facility that famous rehabilitating celebrities are associated with.
+We dispel the idea that the optimal drug recovery program one performed exclusively in a resort or spa-like institution, as many celebrities have done.
 Complete recovery involves reintegration into one’s life, and not merely being kept off drugs while in the custody of a treatment center.

 4. Enforce real standards